Boat Operators Anti-Terrorism Training (BOAT)Up one level

 Prerequisites for Attendance

 The student must be a law enforcement officer whose duties include protecting high value assets in the marine environment.
 Upon arrival for training in the BOAT, students must have at least a basic knowledge, ability, and skill level necessary to operate a vessel 30 feet in length with twin outboard propulsion units on inland waterways.
 The BOAT program is not intended to teach basic seamanship and students that are unable to operate a vessel safely will be immediately removed from the program.
 Although not mandatory, the IBOT program is a good prerequisite for attendance.
-Students must be in good physical condition, capable of meeting established FLETC Practical Exercise Performance Requirements (PEPRs) while enduring long periods of strenuous underway boat operations.
+Students must be in good physical condition, capable of meeting established FLETC Physical Performance Requirements (PPRs) while enduring long periods of strenuous underway boat operations.

 There are currently no training dates or other items within this program.